vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week3/day14.md

 [Clock Display](../../../projects/bluej/part03/clock-display.zip)

 ### Let's Experiment
-1. Think again about the lab-classes project that we discussed in Chapter 1 and Chapter 2.
+1. Think again about the lab-classes project that we discussed in the last two projects.
 Imagine that we create a LabClass object and three Student objects.
 We then enroll all three students in that lab.
 Try to draw a class diagram and an object diagram for that situation.
 Identify and explain the differences between them.
 2. At what time(s) can a class diagram change?
 How is it changed?
 3. At what time(s) can an object diagram change?
 How is it changed?
 4. Write a definition of a field named tutor that can hold a refer- ence to an object of type Instructor.
 5. Open the number-display project.
-Select Show Terminal from the View menu and select Record method calls, as you did with the figures project in Chapter 1.
+Select Show Terminal from the View menu and select Record method calls, as you did with the figures project.
 This will allow you to see the result of your interactions with objects, which will be useful when we look in detail at the full clock-display project.
 Now create a NumberDisplay object and give it the name hours, rather than using the default name offered by BlueJ.
 Use a rollover limit of 24.
 Open an inspector window for this object.
 With the inspector open, call the object’s increment method.
 Note what is shown in the Terminal window.
 Repeatedly call the increment method until the value in the inspector rolls over to zero.
 (If you are feeling impatient, you could always create a NumberDisplay object with a lower limit!)
 6. Create a second NumberDisplay object with a limit of 60, and give it the name minutes.
 Call its increment method and note how the method calls are represented in the Terminal window.
 Imagine that the hours and minutes objects on the object bench represent the two NumberDisplay objects managed by a ClockDisplay object.
 In effect, you are now performing the role of the ClockDisplay object.
 What should you do each time you call increment on minutes to decide whether it has rolled over and whether increment should therefore be called on the hours object?
 7. Select Show Code Pad from the View menu.
 Create a NumberDisplay object with limit 6 in the Code Pad by typing